 The majority of the proposed Continental Farms Specific Plan area will be connected to existing off-site sewers that convey wastewater flows to the Green Valley Wastewater Reclamation Facility.
 On-site sewers will collect the wastewater generated from Parcels 1, 3 and 4 and convey the wastewater to a gravity trunk sewer that is located along the west side of the Santa Cruz River.
-This trunk sewer provides sewer service to the Green Valley developments west of the Santa Cruz River and conveys by gravity flow the wastewater to the Green Valley Wastewater Reclamation Facility.
+This trunk sewer provides sewer service to the Green Valley developments west of the Santa Cruz River and conveys by gravity flow the wastewater to the Green Valley Wastewater to the Green Valley Wastewater Reclamation Facility.